 Our resources help governments promote more responsible investment in agriculture and food systems.
 In partnership with the Food and Agriculture Organisation of the United Nations (FAO), we support implementation of the Principles for Responsible Investment in Agriculture and Food Systems (CFS-RAI).
 This work includes an online course on enabling environments, as well as a technical guide on investment incentives.
 Learn more.

 Our global food system is in crisis.
 Global hunger is on the rise.
 Poor diets result in severe negative health impacts around the world.
 The food sector is a significant contributor to climate change, while climate change will wreak havoc on agriculture.
 We co-host critical conversations that improve understanding of the challenges and paths forward.
 Learn more.

 While all our work takes a rights-based approach, we have a particular focus on realizing human rights within food systems, including the rights to food and nutrition.
 Through our scholarship, we increase understanding of these rights.
 Through our trainings and advocacy, we encourage protection and respect of rights.
 Learn more.

-Climate Change & Land
+Climate Justice & Land

 The climate crisis threatens to dramatically alter people’s relationship with the lands and ecosystems on which they rely.
 Land-based climate solutions, such as renewable energy and carbon sequestration, risk exacerbating the injustices suffered by the world’s most marginalized and vulnerable.
 At the same time, the countries least responsible for historical greenhouse gas emissions are often the most vulnerable to climate change’s pernicious effects.